Cal-L/PeevedPenguins-Swift-2015-iOS/Readme.txt

 ————————————————————————————————————————————————————————————————————————————————————————————————————
-	THIS IS THE COMPLETE SWIFT VERSION OF THE GAME PEEVED PENGUINS WHICH CAN BE FOUND ON
+		THIS IS THE COMPLETE SWIFT VERSION OF THE GAME PEEVED PENGUINS

-  https://www.makeschool.com/tutorials/getting-started-with-spritebuilder/installing-spritebuilder
-————————————————————————————————————————————————————————————————————————————————————————————————————
+			THE OBJECTIVE-C VERSION CAN BE FOUND AT: https://www.makeschool.com/tutorials/getting-started-with-spritebuilder/installing-spritebuilder ————————————————————————————————————————————————————————————————————————————————————————————————————